scotte/stash/README.md

 # Note: you must remove all local files that will now be linked by stow.

-# Finally, lets initialize stash for the local system
+# Finally, lets run stash for the local system
-$ ~/stash/stash init
+$ ~/stash/stash
 Switched to a new branch 'my-desktop'
 LINK: .xsession => stash/stow/.xsession
 LINK: .Xdefaults => stash/stow/.Xdefaults